YouTube

 Jaipur

 Arrived at Jaipur and checked into Zostel again.
-I’m done with bread and snacks and really needing some proper food.
-I headed to a restaurant in the town and took me no time to realise there was no meat dishes on the menu, he’s only gone and recommended a veggie restaurant.
-The butter masala was pretty good, not much too it, curry sauce and some peas but the garlic nan and rice filled me.
+I’m done with bread and snacks and really need some proper food.
+I headed to a restaurant in the town, and it took me no time to realise there were no meat dishes on the menu, he’s only gone and recommended a veggie restaurant.
+The butter masala was pretty good, not much to it, curry sauce, and some peas, but the garlic nan and rice filled me.

 FINAL THOUGHTS

-My ying and yang experiences continue.
-Unfortunately what I went through today could have been enough to ruin someone’s trip but certainly learning how different cultures are how certain attitudes are perceived.
-Coming from Ireland you never want to be rude unless you have to.
-If I ignored someone at home the way I did to that second tour guide I would be labelled as an ignorant arse, but it appears to be accepted and the only way to deal with the issue here.
+My yin and yang experiences continue.
+Unfortunately, what I went through today could have been enough to ruin someone’s trip, but it certainly learning how different cultures are and how certain attitudes are perceived.
+Coming from Ireland, you never want to be rude unless you have to.
+If I ignored someone at home the way I did to that second tour guide, I would be labelled as an ignorant arse, but it appears to be accepted and the only way to deal with the issue here.

 NEXT UP